DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 * **Agile Development:**  Containers foster continuous integration and delivery (CI/CD) by providing consistent, reproducible development environments. 🔁

 Containers are transforming the way we build and deploy software, and AWS ECS makes it easy to harness their power in the cloud.

+## AWS Lambda:  Embrace the Serverless Revolution! ⚡🐑

+AWS Lambda is a game-changer in the world of cloud computing.
+It&#39;s a serverless service that lets you run code in response to events without the hassle of managing servers or infrastructure.
+Events can be anything from timers and application visits to HTTP requests and more.

+Think of it as magic! ✨ You write your code, upload it, and Lambda handles the rest, automatically scaling to meet demand.

+**Lambda in Action: Real-World Use Cases 🧰**

+Lambda excels in various scenarios, including:

+* **Data Processing at Scale:**  Process vast amounts of data efficiently and cost-effectively. 📈
+* **Interactive Backends:**  Power dynamic web, mobile, and IoT applications with serverless backends. 📱💻
+* **Seamless Integrations:**  Combine Lambda with other AWS services like S3, DynamoDB, and API Gateway to build robust, scalable applications.

+**Lambda Pricing: Pay Only for What You Use 💰**

+Lambda billing is based on milliseconds of execution time and RAM usage.
+For instance, running a function with 128MB of RAM for 30 million events per month would cost approximately $11.63.

+**Key Features of AWS Lambda: A Serverless Powerhouse 💪**

+* **Serverless Freedom:** No need to worry about servers!
+AWS handles all the underlying infrastructure, so you can focus on coding. 🤯
+* **Auto-Scaling Magic:** Lambda scales automatically based on workload, allocating resources as needed to handle incoming requests. 📈📉
+* **Pay-Per-Use Efficiency:** Pay only for the execution time of your code.
+No fixed fees or idle time charges, making it ideal for variable workloads.  💰
+* **AWS Integration Power:**  Lambda seamlessly integrates with other AWS services, allowing you to build complex and interconnected applications.
+* **Event-Driven Architecture:** Lambda runs in response to events, such as database changes, file uploads, messages in queues, and HTTP requests, enabling a flexible and responsive architecture. 👂
+* **Multilingual Support:**  Write your Lambda functions in popular programming languages, including Node.js, Python, Java, Go, Ruby, and .NET Core. 💻

+Lambda empowers you to build and run applications without server management headaches, scaling effortlessly and offering cost-effective solutions for a wide range of use cases.